secretary-DFs/DF-Documents/althing-2018/motions-musings.md

 This Althing notes that Love Island is one of TV and pop culture's greatest current phenomena.
 This Althing also notes the barriers to general cultural awareness of the DF Movement.
-Therefore, this Althing instructs the secretary to ensure the selection of two DFs to apply to the next series of Love Island.
+Therefore, this Althing instructs the secretary to ensure the selection, at this Althing by election if possible considering timekeeping, of two DFs to apply to the next series of Love Island.

 #### Rationale ####